 Female entrepreneurs have made great strides in a domain traditionally dominated by men.
-That shouldn’t be a big surprise though — a 2015 study published by theshows that women are better at taking calculated risks, less prone to overconfidence, and more ambitious overall on the climb up the corporate ladder.
+That shouldn’t be a big surprise though — a 2015 study published by the Centre of Entrepreneurs shows that women are better at taking calculated risks, less prone to overconfidence, and more ambitious overall on the climb up the corporate ladder.

 Despite these favorable qualities, female entrepreneurs still face significant challenges that their male equivalents tend not to face.
-Although the United States ranks as thefor women entrepreneurs according to the 2015 Female Entrepreneurship Index, the country still received a score of only on the Dell Global Women Entrepreneur Leaders Scorecard — meaning women continue to be undercapitalized.
-Women in the U.S. may of all professional-level jobs, but they make up only 14.6 percent of executive officers and 4.6 percent of Fortune 500 CEOs.
+Although the United States ranks as the top country for women entrepreneurs according to the 2015 Female Entrepreneurship Index, the country still received a score of only 71 out of 100 on the Dell Global Women Entrepreneur Leaders Scorecard — meaning women continue to be undercapitalized.
+Women in the U.S. may hold 52 percent of all professional-level jobs, but they make up only 14.6 percent of executive officers and 4.6 percent of Fortune 500 CEOs.

 Here are four challenges female entrepreneurs commonly face and how they can be overcome.